GSG-FC02/E-commerce-group2-project/README.md

 - Ahmed Hamouda
 - Ibrahim Jarada
 - Ola A. Ahil
- The leader for this project is Sara J, our dear mentor.
 ## Work tasks
 The naming of css-classes and id  will be small letter and using (-) to sperate between the words, example:
 ```